Home » Can Hermit Crabs Make You Sick?

 • A calm routine where hermit crabs aren’t stressed or scared.

-However, it’s usually stress that makes a hermit sick.
-These creatures lead simple lives and don’t take well to handling in their natural environments.
-Getting picked up usually results in getting eaten by a bird.
+It’s usually stress that makes a hermit sick.
+They lead simple lives and don’t like handling in their natural environment because it usually results in getting eaten by a bird.

-Overstimulated hermit crabs develop tell-tale signs of illness, even if they haven’t contracted anything.
-If a hermit crab grows ill, it won’t transmit this to humans.
+Overstimulated hermit crabs develop signs of illness, even if they haven’t contracted anything.
+However, a hermit crab won’t transmit sickness to humans if it grows ill.

 do hermit crabs carry diseases?